CHIROPRACTIC at Health In The Bay.

 What techniques are used by Martina at Health In The Bay?

 Our chiropractor, Martina, utilises a wide variety and combination of techniques that cater to individual needs, and ensures the treatment is both effective and comfortable for the client.
 She uses a holistic approach which involves directly treating the presenting symptoms and imbalances, as well as addressing the underlying cause to ensure long lasting changes for the client.

 Some of the techniques she uses are:

 Chiropractic – It’s not just about the spine.

 While Chiropractic is commonly linked with spinal health, Chiropractors work with adjusting all joints, including knees, shoulders, hips, ankles, jaw, elbow and wrists.

 Chiropractic at Health In The Bay focuses on treating a wide range of conditions, and the benefits go far beyond just pain relief.
-Chiropractic adjustments is also known to help modulate nervous system activity, which in turn confers many health benefits, by improving the regulation of many body functions in the body.
+Chiropractic adjustments is also known to help modulate nerves, which in turn confers many health benefits.

 The difference between Chiro, Physio and Osteo.

 Generally speaking, all three of these professions seek to provide relief and improvement of various body pain, headaches, sports injuries etc. However, there are distinct differences in the philosophy and techniques they use to achieve this.